Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Practical Implementation

 \section{Practical Implementation}

-In the linear instantiation (\CALM-Lin), all components reduce to penalized regressions: Stage~1 fits a reduced-rank regression (or LASSO in a PCA-reduced space) of $Y$ on $\bX^o$ in the OS; Stage~2 constructs $\bW^r = \bW^o \begin{psmallmatrix} \bm{I}_{p_z} \\ \hat{\bm{\Lambda}} \end{psmallmatrix}$, where $\hat{\bm{\Lambda}}$ is a ridge/LASSO estimate of $\E[\bV \mid \bZ]$, and calibrates via LASSO on $\bX^r$; Stages~3--4 follow the standard \ROSCAR{} pipeline.
-In the neural instantiation (\CALM-NN), the encoders $\phi^o$ and $\phi^r$ are MLPs with separate parameters and per-arm outcome heads; we recommend the $\bZ$-conditioned contrastive loss~\eqref{eq:contrastive-align} for small-to-moderate $n^r$ and MMD~\eqref{eq:mmd-align} for larger samples.
-Stage~1 trains on OS data alone, Stage~2 jointly optimizes $\phi^r$ and $\hat{\delta}^t_a$ with the alignment penalty (optionally initializing $\phi^r$ from $\phi^o$ restricted to shared features), Stage~4 uses LASSO on $\bX^r$ for interpretability, and all nuisance estimates are cross-fitted over $K$ RCT folds.
-The embedding dimension $d$ controls the bias--variance trade-off: for \CALM-Lin, $d$ is set via cross-validated OS prediction error; for \CALM-NN, $d$ is a bottleneck hyperparameter selected by cross-validated CATE calibration error on the RCT.
+In the linear instantiation (\CALM-Lin), {each stage reduces to penalized regression}: Stage~1 fits a reduced-rank regression (or LASSO in a PCA-reduced space) of $Y$ on $\bX^o$ in the OS; {Stage~2 constructs $\bW^r=\bW^o\hat{\bm M}$, where $\hat{\bm M}$ maps $(\bU,\bZ)$ to $(\bZ,\hat{\bm{\Lambda}}\bZ)$ and $\hat{\bm{\Lambda}}$ estimates $\E[\bV \mid \bZ]$ by ridge/LASSO,} and calibrates via LASSO on $\bX^r$; Stages~3--4 follow the standard \ROSCAR{} pipeline.
+In the neural instantiation (\CALM-NN), the encoders $\phi^o$ and $\phi^r$ are MLPs with separate parameters and per-arm outcome heads; our experiments use the conditional-mean version of the $\bZ$-conditioned alignment objective in Appendix~\ref{app:alignment-objectives}, while MMD~\eqref{eq:mmd-align} is a distribution-matching alternative.
+Stage~1 {uses} OS data alone, Stage~2 jointly optimizes $\phi^r$ and $\hat{\delta}^t_a$ with the alignment penalty ({optionally initialized from} $\phi^o$ restricted to shared features), Stage~4 uses LASSO on $\bX^r$ for interpretability, and all nuisance estimates are cross-fitted over $K$ RCT folds.
+The embedding dimension $d$ controls the bias--variance trade-off: for \CALM-Lin, $d$ is set {by} cross-validated OS prediction error; for \CALM-NN, $d$ is {selected by} cross-validated CATE calibration error on the RCT.

+\textbf{Choosing between \CALM-Lin and \CALM-NN.}\ Prefer \CALM-Lin when the CATE is plausibly smooth or close to linear in $\bX^r$, or when the trial is small ($n^r \lesssim 200$): there the safety guarantee of \Cref{prop:safe} applies in full, and the linear instantiation has the lowest variance among the calibration-family methods.
+Prefer \CALM-NN when cross-validation shows that a nonlinear OS outcome model clearly outperforms a linear one and $n^o$ is large enough to learn a useful encoder; the GPS and STAR analyses of \Cref{sec:realdata} both fall in this regime.
+In borderline cases, we compare the cross-fitted Stage~2 calibration loss and final pseudo-outcome regression error on held-out RCT folds.
+If the nonlinear encoder does not improve these diagnostics, the linear version is the default because it borrows less aggressively and is easier to audit.